 We next head to the small town of Brooks, Arizona.
-There, Packard Walsh leads a gang of car thieves that coerces people into racing them for their their car’s pink slips.
-Packard rules the town through intimidation, and even views some people as his own property like the beautiful Keri Johnson.
-This led to someone recently murdering her boyfriend, James “Jamie” Hankins without a trace.
+There, Packard Walsh (Nick Cassavetes) leads a gang of car thieves that coerces people into racing them for their their car’s pink slips.
+Packard rules the town through intimidation, and even views some people as his own property like the beautiful Keri Johnson (Sherilyn Fenn).
+This obsession led to someone recently murdering her boyfriend, James “Jamie” Hankins without a trace.
 Although Keri was with him at the time of his death, she doesn’t have any recollection of the incident after her hospitalization.

-Soon another man, Jacob “Jake” Kesey, arrives to Brooks on a Honda XL350R Enduro dirt bike.
-He befriends both Keri and Jamie’s brother William “Billy” Hankins as they both work at the local burger joint, Big Kay’s.
+Soon another man, Jacob “Jake” Kesey (Charlie Sheen), arrives to Brooks on a Honda XL350R Enduro dirt bike.
+He befriends both Keri and Jamie’s brother William “Billy” Hankins (Matthew Barry) as they both work at the local burger joint, Big Kay’s.

 Coincidentally at the same time, Packard begins to lose all control of his illegal race scheme when that Turbo Interceptor appears out of the blue.
 Black body armor, complete with a black race helmet, covers the car’s mysterious driver.
 Looking closer, metal braces, similar to what victims with severe physical trauma would wear, also adorn that armor.

 This unknown driver challenges Packard’s gang to race.
-The result is the explosive deaths of gang members, Oggie Fisher and Minty, from the high-speed accidents.
+The result is the explosive deaths of gang members, Oggie Fisher (Griffin O’Neal) and Minty (Chris Nash), from the high-speed accidents while they raced the unknown driver.
 However, these fiery crashes unexpectedly leave the victim’s bodies untouched except for their burnt-out eye sockets.
-Sheriff Loomis and his lawmen take chase of the Turbo Interceptor, but it quickly vanishes into a cloud of brilliant light.
+Sheriff Loomis (Randy Quaid) and his lawmen take chase of the Turbo Interceptor, but it quickly vanishes into a cloud of brilliant light.

-Later, two more gang members, Skank and Gutterboy, fall victim to this so-called Wraith after they race through the gang’s isolated warehouse.
-This too results in a huge explosion.
-With Packard’s gang now mostly dead, Rughead, the gang’s tech-man, and the only one who didn’t participate in Jamie’s murder, figures out why the gang is targeted for death except for himself.
-Once Sheriff Loomis arrives at the most recent explosion, Rughead tells him his theory.
+Later, two more gang members, Skank (David Sherrill) and Gutterboy (Jamie Bozian), fall victim to this so-called Wraith after he drives full speed into Packard Walsh’s isolated garage; resulting in a huge explosion.
+It blows them all to bits and pieces.
+That leaves Packard and Rughead (Clint Howard), the gang’s tech-man, and the only one who didn’t participate in Jamie’s murder, alive.
+Rughead theorizes why this mysterious driver has targeted for death except for himself.
+Once Sheriff Loomis arrives at still burning garage, Rughead rambles to the Sheriff his theory.

-However, that jealous Packard next spots Keri kissing Jake.
-So, he kidnaps her from Big Kay’s before giving Billy a beatdown when he tries to stop Packard.
+Meanwhile, that possessive Packard is out stalking Keri, and after he spots her kissing Jake, he kidnaps her from Big Kay’s while she works.
+He gives Billy a beatdown on his way out when he tries to stop him.
 After Packard tells her they are going to California, Keri says she will never love him.
 Pissed at this revelation, Packard gets out of his car and pulls a knife.

 The Turbo Interceptor slides up next to him, and challenges Packard to a race.
-He agrees, and dies in a fiery explosion just like his other comrades for his effort.
-Sheriff Loomis decides to call off the hunt for the driver of the car because he thinks roadblocks won’t stop something that can’t be stopped.
+He agrees, and after a quick chase, Packard dies in a fiery explosion just like the rest of his gang.
+Sheriff Loomis arrives to the aftermath, and calls off the hunt for the driver of the car because he thinks roadblocks won’t stop something that can’t be stopped.

 Jake drives the Turbo to Big Kay’s, and hands Billy the keys.
 When he tells Billy that his work is finished.
 Billy replies, “Who are you, bro?”
 Jake answers, “You said it, Billy.”
 As Jake rides off on his dirt bike, Billy yells, “Jake,” before realizing who he really is, and exclaims, “Jamie!”